blessyvarghese/AvgNumber/README.md

 # AvgNumber
-For my speech class, I demonstrated a 6 minuted speech on "How To Code" where I took couple of test grade and got the class average, and explained the importance in code in our everyday lives. public class DemoMain {
+For my speech class, I demonstrated a 6 minute speech on "How To Code" where I set up an input of a handful of test grades and calculated the class average, and explained the importance in code in our everyday lives. public class DemoMain {
 	public static void main(String[] args) {